 The Western Drainage Ditch will be widened and enhanced by approximately 3 acres.
 The existing ditch is on average 45 feet wide, with 2H:1V to 3H:1V slopes and is approximately 3 acres.
-The modified ditch will be 54 feet wide, with 3H:1V slopes and would be approximately 4-5 feet deep.
-In total, approximately 30,000 linear feet of the Western Drainage Ditch would be modified.
+The modified ditch will be 54 feet wide, with 3H:1V slopes and will be approximately 4-5 feet deep.
+In total, approximately 30,000 linear feet of the Western Drainage Ditch will be modified.
 The construction will require excavation within the existing channel of the ditch to widen and re-create the slopes.
 The Western Drainage Ditch is expected to be dry during construction, due to farming practices being suspended during this Project.
-If water is present during construction, dewatering would be accomplished through installation of earthen dams or sheetpiling at the upstream construction limit and dewatering of the canal within the work area by running the pump station to drain the water below the sheetpile wall.
+If water is present during construction, dewatering will be accomplished through installation of earthen dams or sheetpiling at the upstream construction limit and dewatering of the canal within the work area by running the pump station to drain the water below the sheetpile wall.

-Degrade of the Existing Yolo Bypass East Levee and Sacramento Bypass North Levee Degrade of the existing Yolo Bypass East Levee would result in excavation of the levee prism to a point where the waterside limit of excavation would be at least 2 feet above the top of the bank of the Tule Canal (approximate elevation of 15-22 feet).
-The remainder of the levee prism would be excavated to approximately 13-foot elevation.
-Approximately 5.8 miles (3.4 million cubic yards) of soil material would be removed within the footprint of the existing Yolo Bypass East Levee.
-Soil material removed from the levee footprints would be transported to the borrow area to backfill the borrow area after borrow materials have been excavated.
-While most of the existing Yolo Bypass East Levee would be degraded after the new setback levee is certified, segments of the Yolo Bypass East Levee would be left in place to act as upland refugia habitat for various sensitive species.
+Degrade of the Existing Yolo Bypass East Levee and Sacramento Bypass North Levee

+Degrade of the existing Yolo Bypass East Levee will result in excavation of the levee prism to a point where the waterside limit of excavation will be at least 2 feet above the top of the bank of the Tule Canal (approximate elevation of 15-22 feet).
+The remainder of the levee prism will be excavated to approximately 13-foot elevation.
+Approximately 5.8 miles (3.4 million cubic yards) of soil material will be removed within the footprint of the existing Yolo Bypass East Levee.
+While most of the existing Yolo Bypass East Levee will be degraded after the new setback levee is certified, segments of the Yolo Bypass East Levee will be left in place to act as upland refugia habitat for various sensitive species.
 The existing levee segments are approximately 25 feet high, and approximately 120 feet wide at the base, with a crown width of approximately 20 feet.
-Segments would be spaced approximately 2,500 feet apart and would be approximately 500 feet long.
+Segments will be spaced approximately 2,500 feet apart and will be approximately 500 feet long.

-Degrade of the Sacramento Bypass North Levee would result in the full excavation of the levee prism to the elevation of approximately 20 feet.
-Approximately 1.72 miles (1 million cubic yards) of soil material would be removed within the footprint of the existing Sacramento Bypass North Levee.
-Soil material removed from the levee footprints would be transported to the borrow area to backfill the borrow area after borrow materials have been excavated.
+Degrade of the Sacramento Bypass North Levee will result in the full excavation of the levee prism to the elevation of approximately 20 feet.
+Approximately 1.72 miles (1 million cubic yards) of soil material will be removed within the footprint of the existing Sacramento Bypass North Levee.
+Soil material removed from the levee footprints will be transported to the borrow area to backfill the borrow area after borrow materials have been excavated.